 The Feminist Press

 The Feminist Press is an independent press that was founded in 1970 with the intention of starting the second wave of feminism by publishing classic and new works with a feminist focus.
 It publishes texts for women’s studies and feminist literature from around the world that deals with gender identity and equality.
 Some authors The Feminist Press has published include: Charlotte Perkins Gilman, feminist, sociologist, and writer of The Yellow Wallpaper (one of The Feminist Press’s bestsellers); Paule Marshall, a MacArthur Fellowship Grant recipient; and Barbara Ehrenreich, 1998 Humanist of the Year.

 The Feminist Press offers internships every spring, summer, and fall.
 Interns work closely with a mentor from editorial, marketing, publicity, or development.
 For more information on this internship and how to apply, click here.

 C&R Press is an independent press that loves books and likes “pushing into new media, while keeping the best of what has always made books great.”
 It publishes both new and established authors and poets whose works help to expand the reading community.
-C&R Press is publishing the Women’s National Book Association‘s Centennial book, Women in the Literary Landscape, which will be available on March 15, 2018.
 Its published authors include: Peter Anderson, 2013 Alex La Guma Award recipient for The Unspeakable; Kristina Marie Darling, a Morris Fellowship in the Arts recipient; and Ariel Francisco, 2017 Best New Poets contributor.